Ballistic missile: Types

 Long- and medium-range ballistic missiles are generally designed to deliver nuclear weapons because their payload is too limited for conventional explosives to be cost-effective in comparison to conventional bomber aircraft.

 Quasi-ballistic missiles

-A quasi-ballistic missile is a category of SRBM that is largely ballistic but can perform maneuvers in flight or make unexpected changes in direction and range.
-Large guided MLRS rockets with range comparable to an SRBM are sometimes categorized as quasi-ballistic missiles.
+A quasi-ballistic missile is a type of ballistic missile that follows a shallow, largely ballistic trajectory while remaining guided during flight and capable of sustained maneuvering within the atmosphere.
+These maneuvers can alter the missile's altitude, direction, or range, improving accuracy and complicating interception.
+Some large guided MLRS rockets, particularly those with ranges comparable to short-range ballistic missiles, blur the traditional distinction between rocket artillery and ballistic missiles and are categorized as quasi-ballistic missiles.